gaurav104/WSS-CMER/README.md

 torch 1.4.0
 torchvision 0.5.0

  2. Hardware : A 12 GB+ CUDA-enabled GPU for the bi-modal setup.
-For quad-modality setup a single with 24GB GPU may be required, however 2 12GB can be used train in DataParallel mode.
+For quad-modality setup a single with 24GB GPU may be required, however, 2-12GB GPUs can be used to train in DataParallel mode.

 ### Download data